 3. Gut health and FOOD allergies

 - Probiotics.
 Many have suggested a linkage between eczema and gut health, and the importance of probiotics.
-I don’t have anything special to recommend as we just give Nori standard kids probiotics by Culturelle or Gerber Soothe drops as a baby.
-She was put on antibiotics twice as a newborn which I really tried to avoid (but had no good alternative), as they likely wiped out a lot of her healthy gut bacteria.
+I don’t have anything special to recommend – we just give Nori standard kids probiotics by Culturelle or Gerber Soothe drops as a baby.
+She was put on antibiotics twice as a newborn which likely wiped out a lot of her healthy gut bacteria.
 Knowing the potential association between antibiotics in infancy and allergies, I wish there was more I could’ve done to not need the anbitiotics.

 - Eliminating cow’s milk from mom’s diet while breastfeeding.
-I feel like this is a common blanket suggestion that docs give breastfeeding moms for issues ranging from reflux to eczema to general fussiness.
+This is a common blanket suggestion that docs give breastfeeding moms for issues ranging from reflux to eczema to general fussiness.
 I did not notice any difference after eliminating dairy from my own diet, but have heard from fellow moms who noticed a big difference.
 Just make sure you’re getting your calcium in other ways so you don’t become calcium deficient.

 - Testing for food allergies prior to starting baby on solids.
 Current American pediatric guidelines encourage introducing babies to common food allergens once they start solid foods (allergens include egg, dairy, peanut, tree nut, fish, shellfish).
 But if your baby already has eczema, your doc may suggest allergy testing first, in case these foods will worsen their skin condition.
 According to specialists, about 25% of kids with eczema have a food allergy.

 - Our pediatrician had Nori do a blood allergy test when she was 6 months old (and again at 1 year old), and then a more reliable skin test at age 2.
 Each came back positive for nuts, dairy, egg, soy, and sesame allergies.
-Some of these allergies have proven to be real on her, while a few like soy and sesame may have been false positives.
+Some of these allergies have proven to be real on her, while a few were false positives.
 Most doctors believe babies will outgrow dairy and egg allergies (less hopeful for nuts), so we are currently doing an egg ladder challenge and will hopefully tackle dairy next – see example egg & dairy challenge instructions.